Babelscape/LLM-Oasis/README.md

 ![LLM-Oasis Overview](https://github.com/Babelscape/LLM-Oasis/blob/main/llm-oasis.png)

-LLM-Oasis is a comprehensive resource designed for end-to-end factuality evaluation of Large Language Models (LLMs).
-It provides datasets to support tasks such as claim extraction, claim falsification, and factuality assessment of texts, enabling advancements in factual accuracy for generative AI systems.
-For more details, refer to the [paper](#).
+LLM-Oasis is a large-scale resource for end-to-end factuality evaluation obtained by extracting and falsifying information from Wikipedia.
+Specifically, given a text from Wikipedia, we extract a set of factual and unfactual claims, with the latter obtained by falsifying one of the facts expressed in the original text.
+Starting from these sets, we design two claims2text tasks and generate a factual text, which is a paraphrase of the original one, and its unfactual counterpart, featuring the falsified claim.
+This resulted in 81k ⟨factual, unfactual⟩ pairs that are suitable for training and evaluating fact-checking systems

 ## Datasets